pryrt/nppStuff/CommunityForum/FAQ/HowToLogin.md

 Unfortunately, the forum emails do not always make it through; many users have complained that they have never received their confirmation email, whereas many others have no problems receiving the confirmation email.
 If you don't receive it, it may have been routed to your spam folder; or your email provider may choose to not pass the email on to you when it receives it from the forum's mail-sending server.
 Potential workarounds for those who don't receive it include checking spam folders, trying to change to a different email address (if you have another available -- preferably from a different email provider), or setting to an invalid email address and then changing it back to the correct address again (hitting **Submit** after each change).
 You might also ask your email provider if they can be temporarily less-strict about what emails get sent to you (though that's a long shot).
 None of those, however, are guaranteed to work.

 (If you do change your email, please note that it only affects the sending of the confirmation, notification, and digest emails; it does not change how you log in.
-As described above, you still log in with the Google, Facebook, ~~Twitter~~, or GitHub accounts, just like you did before the **Change Email**.)
+As described above, you still log in with the Google or GitHub accounts, just like you did before the **Change Email**.)

 The administrators of the forum have tried debugging the problem, but they are not email server experts, and as of yet they have not yet been able to improve the reliability beyond where it currently is[.](# "And despite multiple attempts by users, complaining loudly or pestering the administrators about it has not yet been successful in imparting the necessary skills to improve the administrator's results in this regard.")
 Every once in a while, I am able to do some more research, and I try to give the administrators more ideas of things to fix, but it's a slow process for non-experts.
 Improvements were made in Spring/Summer 2022, and it appears that the confirmation emails are now reaching at least some email providers that used to not receive the emails, but  we cannot guarantee that any given provider or specific address will be able to see the confirmation.